mfogel/polygon-clipping/README.md

 Follows the [GeoJSON Polygon spec](https://tools.ietf.org/html/rfc7946#section-3.1.6), with the following notes/modifications:
 * rings of the polygon are not required to be self-closing
+* rings may contain repeated points (which are ignored)
 * winding order of rings of Polygon does not matter
 * interior rings may extend outside exterior rings (portion of interior ring outside exterior ring is dropped)
 * interior rings may touch or overlap each other